|Quick Facts: Skincare Specialists|

 Skincare specialists provide cleansing and other face and body treatments to enhance a person’s appearance.

 Skincare specialists usually work in salons and beauty and health spas, and some are self-employed.
 Part-time work is common, and work schedules may vary and include evenings and weekends.

 Skincare specialists must complete a state-approved cosmetology or esthetician program and then pass a state exam for licensure, which all states except Connecticut require.

 The median hourly wage for skincare specialists was $17.93 in May 2021.

-Employment of skincare specialists is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of skincare specialists is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
 The desire among many women and a growing number of men to reduce the effects of aging will result in employment growth.
 Good job opportunities are expected.

 Explore resources for employment and wages by state and area for skincare specialists.